tailhook/lithos/docs/container_config.rst

          * The paramters (except ``fd``) do not change after socket is bound even if configuration change
-         * You can't bind same port with different hostnames this limitation may be lifted in the later versions
+         * You can't bind same port with different hostnames in a **single process** (previously there was a global limit for the single port for whole lithos master, currently this is limited just because ``tcp-ports`` is a mapping)

-      Port parameter should be unique amoungst all containers.
+      Port parameter should be unique amongst all containers.
 But sharing port works because it is useful if you are doing smooth software upgrade (i.e. you have few old processes running and few new processes running both sharing same port/file-descriptor). *Running them on single